Folsom Dam: Flood risk

 During a severe storm in December 1964, the inflow into Folsom Lake reached a record high of 280000 cuft per second, with a river release of 115000 cuft per second.

 In February 1986, nearly 500,000 people faced the possibility of flooding when engineers at Folsom Dam were forced to open the spillway gates after heavy rains.
 The flooding was made worse by the failure of the Auburn Dam cofferdam upstream which released an extra 100000 acre feet into the American River.
 A peak flow of 250000 cuft/s entered Folsom Lake, forcing operators at Folsom Dam to open all the spillway gates, releasing 130000 cuft/s into the American River.
 This was 15000 cuft/s above the safe capacity of downstream levees.
 Although the dam and the Sacramento levee system held without major damage, the requisite winter flood control space was increased 50%, from 400,000 to 600,000 acre feet, to protect against future floods.
 In addition, about 33000 acre feet of sediment carried down from the mountains was deposited in Folsom Lake, considerably reducing its capacity.
 The consequence was a reduced capacity to store winter rainfall for summer use.
 Folsom Dam may have prevented as much as $4.7 billion in damages in 1986 alone.

 The New Year's Day storm of 1997 was the most severe in recent history, with a total inflow of 1 million acre feet (equal to the entire capacity of Folsom Lake) over a 5-day period.
 However, this time the Bureau of Reclamation was able to limit releases to less than 110000 cuft/s.
 The 1997 storm was a classic example of a "rain on snow" event, during which a warm tropical storm melted existing snowpack at lower and middle elevations, effectively doubling the volume of runoff.
 Prior to the New Year's storm, the winter of December 1996 had also been one of the wettest ever recorded, saturating the ground and depositing a considerable amount of snow.

-The Bureau of Reclamation's Safety of Dams Program determined the risk of flooding in the Sacramento area made it one of the most at-risk communities in the United States.
+The Bureau of Reclamation's Safety of Dams Program determined the risk of flooding in the Sacramento area, labelling it as one of the most at-risk communities in the United States.

 Two projects to increase flood protection are currently underway.
 The first will raise the surrounding dikes by 7 ft to increase flood protection.
 The second, a new spillway, is designed to handle the runoff from large storms and snowmelt floods that might cause damage in the region.
 The new spillway is built with gates 50 ft lower than the existing spillway, allowing for more efficient evacuation of reservoir storage before flooding events.